boostorg/redis/README.md

 #### Run

-The code snipet in the overview section has shown us an example that used `connection::async_run` in short-lived connection, in the general case however, applications will connect to a Redis server and hang around for as long as possible, until the connection is lost for some
+The code snippet in the overview section has shown us an example that used `connection::async_run` in short-lived connection, in the general case however, applications will connect to a Redis server and hang around for as long as possible, until the connection is lost for some